Ivan Pavela

-Ivan Josip Pavela (born March 3, 2005) is a Canadian professional soccer player who plays as a goalkeeper for York United FC in the Canadian Premier League.
+Ivan Josip Pavela (born March 3, 2005) is a Canadian professional soccer player who plays as a goalkeeper for Inter Toronto FC in the Canadian Premier League.

 Early life

 After playing with ProStars FC's senior team in 2021, he joined the U19 side of Hungarian club Puskás Akadémia, before returning to ProStars in 2022.

 In 2023, he joined the U19 side of Croatian club NK Lokomotiva, followed by HNK Hajduk Split U19 in 2024.
 He spent a month with the Hajduk Split first team, following a pair of injuries to their goalkeepers.

 Club career

 In 2021, Pavela played with ProStars FC in League1 Ontario.
 He returned to the team in 2022, following a stint in Hungary.

 In April 2023, he signed a developmental contract with York United FC in the Canadian Premier League.
 He also played with ProStars FC that season.

 In 2024, he signed with Croatian second tier side NK Dugopolje.

 In February 2025, he signed a two-year contract with York United, with an option for 2026.
-He made his debut on April 6, 2025, in a 2-0 victory over Vancouver FC.
+He made his debut on April 6, 2025, in a 2–0 victory over Vancouver FC.